akshaya-codes/Award_Management_System/README.md

-# Award_Management_System
+# BeatBlitz Award Management System

-The **Award Management System** is a Python-based application designed to streamline the process of managing awards, nominations, and recipients.
+The **BeatBlitz Award Management System** is a Python-based application designed to streamline the process of managing awards, nominations, and recipients.
 It provides an efficient way to handle award-related data and automate workflows.

 ---